Espalier Fruit Trees: Big Harvests In Small Spaces

 Leafhoppers, mites, and some forms of scale insects are partial to apple and pear trees.
 Aphids and spider mites or broad mites can affect nearly all types of fruit.
 Keep a watchful eye out for these and other problem pests!

 When pruning, always take time to consider your cut and how it might change the future look of your tree.
 Don’t trim until you’re sure it’s where you want the cut to be.

 More advanced espalier patterns require what appears to be much more dramatic bends or shaping of the branches.
 Don’t try to force your branches in shape quickly, as it can cause cracking or breaking of the wood!

 Instead, provide tension by means of ties and the support structure, and gradually increase the tension over weeks or months to encourage the tree’s branches to bend on their own.
 This is especially important when encouraging 90-degree angles like formal candelabra patterns.

-There are many books which can give you more insight on the best ways to encourage dramatic tree shapes, but initially it’s good to start with something simple like a Y or a horizontal cordon and develop from there.
+There are many books that can give you more insight on the best ways to encourage dramatic tree shapes, but initially, it’s good to start with something simple like a Y or a horizontal cordon and develop from there.
 It will take time, but you’ll be pleased with your results.

 Finally, if you live in an area where deer come to visit, be watchful over your young trees.
 Deer love that they can reach the new growth and may nibble on your neatly-pruned espalier fruit trees!